Skip to content Skip to footer

 Youth Wildlife Art Contest

 Student submissions are judged in groups according to grade level: K,1-2, 3-5, 6-8, and 9-12.
-Contest scholarships are awarded to the top three winners in each group, sponsored through the Friends of Malheur National Wildlife Refuge.
+Contest awards are given to the top three winners in each group, sponsored through the Friends of Malheur National Wildlife Refuge.

 Artist In Residence: Janet Stuart